awsdocs/amazon-fsx-windows-user-guide/doc_source/unable-to-access.md

 The Microsoft Windows file share that you're attempting to access doesn't exist\.

 **Resolution**
 If you're using an existing file share, make sure that the file system DNS name and the share name are correctly specified\.
-To manage your file shares, see [Managing File Shares](using-file-shares.md#managing-file-shares)\.
+To manage your file shares, see [File Shares](managing-file-shares.md)\.

 **Potential Cause**
 The Active Directory user that you're accessing the file share as lacks the necessary access permissions\.